 This trope is explicit in Farscape.
 First mentioned in "Different Destinations...", when Harvey tells Crichton that "If nudged closely enough to course, events have a way of restructuring themselves.
 If the participants are the same, the venue's the same, the motivation's the same, then, well, the outcome is likely to be the same."
 It's confirmed by the Ancient "Einstein", and soon put to use again when the crew has to fix Crichton's past.

-In Inferno, the Doctor borrows power from the Inferno Project to jump-start the TARDIS and winds up in an Alternate History where Britain has been a fascist dictatorship for decades — but there's still an Inferno Project, run for the same purpose by the same people (although, again, not always in the same roles).
+In Inferno, the Doctor borrows power from the Inferno Project to jump-start the TARDIS and winds up in an Alternate History where Britain has been a fascist dictatorship for decades — but there's still an Inferno Project (though the alternate versions are closer to completing their project), run for the same purpose by the same people (although, again, not always in the same roles).
 Which is convenient, since he needs to borrow power from them again to get back home.

 In "Rise of the Cybermen", the Doctor, Rose, and Mickey visit an Alternate Universe where history is different enough that Britain has a black President (yes, president) and a thriving zeppelin industry — but Mickey was still born and lives at the same address (though he's named "Ricky" and implied to be gay, and his grandmother is still alive).
 Both of Rose's parents also exist in this universe under the same names, and were still married, although Rose herself was explicitly never born and Pete never died in the eighties.
 There doesn't appear to be a Doctor, though, or he's seriously shirking his world-saving duties.
 Until the series 4 finale, that is.

 In "The Waters of Mars", this takes a darker turn as the Doctor attempts to break the laws of Time in order to save someone that history says should have died.
 Despite his efforts, or rather because of them, she commits suicide, and history is altered but still preserves the key elements that cause the future to occur as it should.